emb-riscv/specs-markdown/exceptions-and-interrupts.md

 new stack frame before it stores data onto the stack.
 - When popping context, the hardware reads the data from the stack frame and then increments the stack pointer.

+The current stack pointer is either `spt` (when in application mode and the `ctrl.sptena` is set), or `spm` otherwise (when already in handler mode or `ctrl.sptena` is not set).

+In other words, regardless how many nested interrups occur, there is only one context pushed onto the thread stack, and all other nested contexts are pushed onto the main stack.
+Also all handlers use the main stack, and do not pollute the thread stack, which do not need to reserve space for the interrupt handlers.

 For the current RISC-V Linux ABI, the stack context is, from hight to low
 addresses: